anjolinea/IMDb_Database_Project/README.md

 ![Search UI](readme_pictures/milestone2_search.png)

 8. Clicking the "Recommend" button in the navigation will take you to the recommend page.
-   FEATURE: The Recommend page will automatically load movie cards of movies you have previously watched (having watched them over 30 days ago) and liked, and will recommend them to you
+   FEATURE: The Recommend page will automatically load movie cards of movies you have previously watched (having watched them over 30 days ago) and liked, and will recommend them to you to rewatch
    FEATURE: The recommend page will automatically load movie cards of movies you might like based on your Genre and Actor likes.
 These movies are ones you, the user, has not watched yet
 ![Recommend Features](readme_pictures/milestone2_recommend.png)